 Right…flip flops off & boots on

 2. Walk further into the village going away from the church.
-Over the road is a fantastic butchers shop (no link) so when you get back suggest you pay a visit to see what’s on offer.
+Over the road is a fantastic butchers shop, so when you get back we suggest you pay a visit to see what’s on offer.
 At the fork in the road bear left past The Wheatsheaf pub & head up the hill.

-3. Keep heading up the hill until the road turns sharp right.
-Ahead is a sign marking our route where we join the Jurassic Way towards Ashby St Ledgers.
+3. Keep ahead up the hill until the road turns sharp right.
+Ahead is a sign marking the route which joins the Jurassic Way towards Ashby St Ledgers

 4. Keep an eye out on this lane for birds & wildlife.
-Today we saw 2 Jays & several Buzzards who were being chased by an angry group of rooks.
-The lane finally ends & we move through a gate into a field (usually cows here) & continue to climb keeping on the path which sticks to the right hand hedge.
+Today we saw two Jays & several Buzzards who were being chased by an angry group of rooks.
+The lane finally ends & passes through a gate into a field (usually cows here) & continues to climb the hedge on your right

 Go through another gate, still climbing through another field, then stop, take a breather & have a look back at the views over Braunston.
-We started near the church you can see so we’ve made a good climb.
+We started near the church you can see so have already made a good climb.

-At the top pass through the gate onto the road, then mind as you’re on a busy minor road, but turn right & after about 25 yards spot the somewhat hidden path sign in the hedge on the left.
+At the top pass through the gate onto the road, then take care as you’re on a busy minor road, but turn right &, after about 25 yards, spot the somewhat hidden path sign in the hedge on the left

-5. Although it’s late the oil seed rape at this time of year is a fantastic spectacle &, although the path sticks close to the hedge
+5. Although it’s late the oil seed rape at this time of year is a fantastic spectacle.
+The path sticks close to the hedge

-Keep going into the next field (haricot beans the other day) & then it’s down the hill until you met the main road – PLEASE BE CAREFUL HERE…this is an extremely busy road & traffic travels at speed & is often blind
+Keep going into the next field & then it’s down the hill until you meet the main road.
+PLEASE BE CAREFUL HERE…this is an extremely busy road & traffic travels at speed & is often blind

 Go straight over & into the stunning hamlet of Ashby St Ledgers

-When wandering through the village have a look at all the old cottages – stunning
+When wandering through the village have a look at all the old cottages which are simply stunning

-7. Now it’s time to move further along the village – peek down at the huge house on the left with the Godfather horses heads on the pillars – what’s that about!!!!
+7. Continue further into the village – peek down at the huge house on the left with the Godfather horses heads on the pillars – what’s that about!!!!

 Now we start delving into the history of this village.
 On the left you’ll see a pair of pillars & a gateway which shows where the old road used to run down to the manor

-Keep going straight on ignoring the turn to the right which is our path after we’ve explored.
+Keep straight ahead ignoring the turn to the right which is our path after we’ve explored.
 Now walk up towards the church & look at the wooden building above you.

 Many years ago this is the room where the Gunpowder Plot was hatched.
 “Remember, remember the 5th of November…” Wow what could have been if what was planned in that small room had come to fruition…

-Told you this place was good, but now let’s come out of the church, turn right & wander down the lane to the gates of the manor – WOW how stunning is that.
-I understand that the Queen bought this a few years ago.
+Afterwards, come out of the church, turn right & wander down the lane to the gates of the stunning manor.
+The Queen bought it for the Crown Estate in 2005

-8. Right….enough of the history so come on let’s get going there’s much more to see on this walk!
-Retrace your steps & turn left down the lane signposted Welton & Daventry & head past the ‘The Old Dairy’ – come on we’re on a roll here, all down hill & no more hills are there…??
-Be careful as you’re walking down country lanes here so dogs on a short leash.
+8. Retrace your steps & turn left down the lane signposted Welton & Daventry & head past the ‘The Old Dairy’.
+Be careful as you’re walking down country lanes so dogs on a short leash.
 Eventually you’ll come to a kind of t-junction but if you look straight ahead you’ll see a stile & a footpath sign – that’s our path!

-9. The path now is well marked across the next 3 fields as we head towards Welton.
-You’re now walking on arable land so it could get muddy in wet weather but this is a great farmer who marks the paths well at all times – thanks.
+9. The path is now well marked across the next 3 fields as it heads towards Welton.
+You’re now walking on arable land so it could get muddy in wet weather, but this is a considerate farmer who marks the paths well at all times.
 The first field this year is full of maize & we then cross into corn

 Continue across the next two fields.
 The 3rd field at this time of year looks like oil seed rape, but it’s actually a wild flower meadow & these are buttercups…

-10. So come out of the fields, down an alley & we’re in Welton, another lovely village.
-Turn let after the alley & walk along the street.
+10. So come out of the fields, down an alley & you’re in Welton, another lovely village.
+Turn left after the alley & walk along the street.
 At the junction turn right down the High Street & pass the school on the right.
-There’s another lovely pub here if you fancy a stop,
+There’s another lovely pub here if you fancy a stop…

 Pass by St Martin’s church

-& then have a look up to see a stand-alone gravestone over looking the wall
+& look up to see a stand-alone gravestone over looking the wall

-Now continue done the main road & on the left is something you don’t see very often…a person who makes the most amazing marmalades, jams & pickles & leaves outside.
+Now continue done the main road & on the right is something you don’t see very often…a person who makes the most amazing marmalades, jams & pickles & leaves them outside.
 There used to be an honesty box but, due to theft one was then asked to put money through the letterbox.
-How long this tradition will continue I don’t know, but it will be missed as the produce is amazing
+How long this tradition will continue we don’t know, but it will be missed as the produce is amazing

-Right, purchases made & backpack now weighing significantly more carry on down to the main road & turn right, crossing over to the footpath – there’s a big tree in the middle of the junction.
+Purchases made & backpack now weighing significantly more, carry on down to the main road & turn right, crossing over to the footpath – there’s a big tree in the middle of the junction.

-Now we follow the path up the road until we come to the Grand Union Canal – this is our route back to Braunston.
+Now we follow the path beside the road until it arrives at the Grand Union Canal – this is our route back to Braunston.

 11. It’s time to leave the roads again & our path lies on the right side of the canal bridge down the steps

-Move along the path & we come to Braunston tunnel.
-It’s a 20 min trip through but if you fancy a quick visit click on the above link
+The canal path arrives at Braunston tunnel.
+It’s a 20 min trip through by boat, but if you fancy a quick tour click on the above link

 Climb up the side of the tunnel.
-Here the path splits but we need to head straight on – sometimes in summer this gets overgrown & narrow but eventually opens out onto a concrete drive that eventually joins the main road.
-Look to the left to see the first aeration chimney – we’re following the tunnel here..
+Here the path splits but the one to take is head straight.
+Sometimes in the summer this gets overgrown & narrow, but eventually opens out onto a concrete drive that joins the main road.
+Look to the left to see the first aeration chimney – we’re following the tunnel here…

 12. Cross a very busy road & head straight up the track.

-There are several marked paths off it, but we need to keep straight ahead.
-After a short climb we get our first sight of Braunston church again
+There are several marked paths off the track, but keep straight ahead.
+After a short climb Braunston church comes into view once again

 There’s the next tunnel tower on the right…

-Keep on down the hill & we come to the other end of the tunnel – here’s the plaque recording the opening – bet that was a ‘rave’
+Keep on down the hill & the path arrives at the other end of the tunnel – here’s the plaque recording the opening

 13. Keep on the canal path & descend along side the Braunston locks.
 Many of these are doubles & are usually busy so you should see plenty of fun.
 Eventually you come to a great place to stop for a well earned drink & a bite to eat, The Admiral Nelson.
 If it’s fine sit outside